 si= number of seconds in interval i.

-8.3 Ramapo PARs Settlement
+8.3 NY-NJ PARs Settlements

-Compute the real-time Ramapo PAR settlement for each interval as specified below.
+Compute the real-time NY-NJ PARs settlement for each interval as specified below.

-When ActualRamapoi >TargetRamapoi,PJMRamapo Paymenti=Congestion$Ramapo, PJMi×TargetRamapoi-ActualRamapoi×si3600sec
+When

+ActualPARxi >TargetPARxi,

+NYImpactPARxi=Max(Congestion$PARx, NYi×TargetPARxi-ActualPARxi,0)×si3600sec

+PJMImpactPARxi=Congestion$PARx, PJMi×ActualPARxi-TargetPARxi×si3600sec

-When ActualRamapoi<TargetRamapoi,
+When

-NYRamapo Paymenti = Congestion$Ramapo, NYi×TargetRamapoi-ActualRamapoi ×si3600sec
+ActualPARxi<TargetPARxi,

+NYImpactPARxi=Congestion$PARx, NYi×TargetPARxi-ActualPARxi×si3600sec

+PJMImpactPARxi=Max(Congestion$PARx, PJMi×ActualPARxi-TargetPARxi,0)×si3600sec

+M2MPARSettlementi=MinAll NY-NJ PARsNYImpactPARxi ,0-MinAll NY-NJ PARsPJMImpactPARxi,0 ×si3600sec

 Where:

-ActualRamapoi= Measured real-time actual flow on each of the Ramapo PARs for interval i.
+ActualPARxi= Measured real-time actual flow on each of the NY-NJ PARs for interval i.
 For purposes of this equation, a positive value indicates a flow from PJM to the NYISO;

-TargetRamapoi= Calculated Target Value for the flow on each Ramapo PAR (PAR3500 and PAR4500) as described in Section 7.2.1 above for interval i.
+TargetPARxi= Calculated Target Value for the flow on each NY-NJ PAR as described in Section 7.2.1 above for interval i.
 For purposes of this equation, a positive value indicates a flow from PJM to the NYISO;

-PJMRamapoPayment i= PJM Ramapo PARs settlement, defined as a payment from the NYISO to PJM when the value is positive, and a payment from PJM to the NYISO when the value is negative for interval i;

-NYRamapoPayment i= NYISO Ramapo PARs settlement, defined as a payment from PJM to the NYISO when the value is negative, and a payment from the NYISO to PJM when the value is positive for interval i;
+PJMImpact PARxi= PJM Impact, defined as the impact that the current NY-NJ PAR flow relative to target flow is having on PJM’s system congestion for interval i.
+For purposes of this equation, a positive value indicates that the PAR flow relative to target flow is reducing PJM’s system congestion, whereas a negative value indicates that the PAR flow relative to target flow is increasing PJM’s system congestion.

+NYImpactPARxi= NYISO Impact, defined as the impact that the current NY-NJ PAR flow relative to target flow is having on NYISO’s system congestion for interval i.
+For purposes of this equation, a positive value indicates that the PAR flow relative to target flow is reducing NYISO’s system congestion, whereas a negative value indicates that the PAR flow relative to the target flow is increasing NYISO’s system congestion system.

-Congestion$(Ramapo, PJM)i= Cost of congestion at each Ramapo PAR for PJM, calculated in accordance with Section 7.2.2 above for interval i;
+Congestion$(PARx, PJM)i= Cost of congestion at each NY-NJ PAR for PJM, calculated in accordance with Section 7.2.2 above for interval i;

-Congestion$(Ramapo, NY)i= Cost of congestion at each Ramapo PAR for NY, calculated in accordance with Section 7.2.2 above for interval i, and
+Congestion$(PARx, NY)i= Cost of congestion at each NY-NJ PAR for NYISO, calculated in accordance with Section 7.2.2 above for interval i, and

+M2MPARSettlementi= M2M PAR Settlement across all NY-NJ PARs, defined as a payment from NYISO to PJM when the value is positive, and a payment from PJM to NYISO when the value is negative for interval i.

 si= number of seconds in interval i.

-8.3.1 Ramapo PAR Settlements During Storm Watch Events
+8.3.1 NY-NJ PAR Settlements During Storm Watch Events

-PJM shall not be required to pay a PJMRamapoPayment or a NYRamapoPayment (calculated in accordance with section 8.3 above) to NYISO when a Storm Watch is in effect and PJM has taken the actions required below to assist the NYISO, or when NYISO has not taken the actions required below to address power flows resulting from the redispatch of generation to address the Storm Watch.
+PJM shall not be required to pay a M2MPARSettlement (calculated in accordance with Section 8.3 of this Schedule D) to NYISO when a Storm Watch is in effect and PJM has taken the actions required below to assist the NYISO, or when NYISO has not taken the actions required below to address power flows resulting from the redispatch of generation to address the Storm Watch.

-NYISO shall not be required to pay a PJMRamapoPayment or a NYRamapoPayment to PJM when a Storm Watch is in effect and NYISO has taken the actions required of it below to address power flows resulting from the redispatch of generation to address the Storm Watch.
+NYISO shall not be required to pay a M2MPARSettlement to PJM when a Storm Watch is in effect and NYISO has taken the actions required of it below to address power flows resulting from the redispatch of generation to address the Storm Watch.

-When a Storm Watch is in effect, the RTOs will determine whether PJM and/or NYISO are required to pay a PJMRamapoPayment or a NYRamapoPayment to the other RTO based on three Storm Watch compliance requirements that address the operation of (a) the JK transmission lines and associated Waldwick PARs, (b) the ABC transmission lines and associated PARs, and (c) the 5018 transmission line and associated Ramapo PARs.
+When a Storm Watch is in effect, the RTOs will determine whether PJM and/or NYISO are required to pay a M2MPARSettlement to the other RTO based on three Storm Watch compliance requirements that address the operation of (a) the JK transmission lines and associated Waldwick PARs, (b) the ABC transmission lines and associated ABC PARs, and (c) the 5018 transmission line and associated Ramapo PARs.
 Compliance shall be determined as follows: